FlagOpen/FlagEmbedding/FlagEmbedding/BGE_M3/README.md

 For sparse retrieval methods, most open-source libraries currently do not support direct utilization of the BGE-M3 model.
 Contributions from the community are welcome.

+**Now you can ou can try the BGE-M3 in [Vespa]((https://github.com/vespa-engine/pyvespa/blob/master/docs/sphinx/source/examples/mother-of-all-embedding-models-cloud.ipynb
+)).
+Thanks @jobergum.**

 **4. How to fine-tune bge-M3 model?**